 - University Housing is available Monday through Friday, from 8:00 a.m. to 5:00 p.m. by phone via 828-262-2160 or email to email@example.com.

-- On January 25, Hall staff will be on duty.
+- Hall staff is on duty at all times throughout the spring semester.
 Students may reach the on-duty staff member by calling the phone number posted in the residence hall's front desk in the evenings.

-- The Service Desk for the East and West Sides of campus will open regular hours on February 1.
+- The Service Desk for the East and West Sides of campus are open for regular hours.

 - To check-in and receive a room key, students have to have a COVID-19 Test that comes back Negative and is entered into the Student Health Portal.